For what reasons would I, or a colleague, need to self-report to the college?

 - Outdoors when social distancing guidelines can be maintained or while operating outdoor machinery/equipment where wearing a face covering is not appropriate from a safety standpoint.

 - Exceptions may be made for those individuals who provide documentation from a healthcare provider that, due to a medical condition, they are unable to wear a face covering.
-Documentation for employees must be provided to and approved by that individual’s supervising Executive Cabinet member.
-Documentation for students must be provided to the Dean of Student Success.
+Documentation for employees must be provided to the college's ADA Committee, along with an ADA Accommodation Request.
+Documentation for students must be kept on their person at all times while on campus.

 Are college buildings open?